-Gabe Zichermann, MBA, Rollins College, Canada
+Gabe Zichermann, MBA, Rollins College, FL

 Gabe Zichermann is the world’s foremost expert and public speaker on the subject of gamification, user engagement and behavioral design and the Co-Founder of the behavior change software startup, Onward.
 Zichermann is the author of The Gamification Revolution, Gamification by Design, and Game-Based Marketing.
 Gabe helped co-design live-event gamification platform Liventium and co-founded strategy/design consultancy Dopamine where he works with leading brands to drive customer and employee engagement.
 Zichermann’s talks, workshops, books and courses have inspired an entire generation of marketers, customer loyalty experts, HR professionals, strategists and product designers to make the world a more fun and engaging place.
 When he’s not traveling around the world lecturing, Gabe can be found cooking, eating and photographing his food from his home base in Los Angeles.